Our Opening Hours:

 If you've experienced a skull or facial fracture due to an accident involving another party's negligence, Thompsons' head injury claim solicitors can guide you on your rights and potential compensation entitlements.
 Contact us for expert advice today.

-Compensation amounts for skull and facial fractures
+What are the compensation amounts for skull and facial fractures?

 Courts recognise the severity of skull or facial fractures and typically settle claims as follows: